openfoodfacts/recipe-estimator/README.md

 Having found the ingredient in CIQUAL a nutrient map is added to each ingredient.
 Only the "main" nutrient is used (one without an underscore suffix).

-A separate map is also returned providing the CIQUAL database identifier for each OFF nutrient.

 ## Determine nutrients for computation

 Only nutrients that occur on every ingredient can be used.
 Energy is also eliminated as this combines multiple nutrients.